-Posted on 29 August 2011.
+Posted on 30 August 2013.

-There are a number of mutual funds and Exchange Traded Funds (ETFs) that invest in the Junk Bond Market and offer attractive dividends that are based on the high yielding junk bonds that they hold.
-The advantage of buying mutual funds and ETFs that invest in junk bonds versus buying individual junk bonds themselves is that the risk of a bond default and losing your investment principal is greatly reduced, since mutual funds and ETFs invest in numerous junk bonds.
+There are a number of mutual funds and ETFs (Exchange Traded Funds) that invest in the junk bond market and offer attractive dividends that are based on the high yielding junk bonds they hold.
+By investing in the junk bond market through mutual funds or ETFs (as they invest in numerous junk bonds), you greatly reduce the risk of losing your investment principal.
 Also, junk bond mutual funds and ETFs are managed by professional money managers that seek out the best junk bonds to invest in and are capable of foreseeing default problems and selling bonds that are in danger of default.
 Finally, junk bond mutual funds and ETFs offer liquid trading markets that make it easy for investors to buy and sell them, whereas individual junk bonds may be thinly traded and difficult to efficiently buy and sell.

-StockRockandRoll, LLC | All rights reserved
+© 2017 MJ Capital, LLC | All rights reserved